On This Page:

 Not Timing Your Presentation

-Each slide should be focused on graphics or a few bullet points.
-Paragraphs or lists of text should be narrated by the presenter rather than written on the slides.
-The problem with too much text on slides is that the audience will attempt to read rather than listen to what you are saying.
+Avoid using too much text on the slides by including all the information from your business plan.
+The problem with too much text on slides is that the investor will attempt to read rather than listen to what you are saying.
 And if there is too much text, it will become more and more difficult to read the font size.

 Giving the Full Financials